-In another study, scientists evaluated nutmeg’s bactericidal potential against three types of streptococcus bacteria.
-In conclusion, their report outlined the potential effect of ethanol extracts from nutmeg as a natural agent that can be incorporated in oral care products.2
+In another study published in Evidence-Based Complementary and Alternative Medicine, researchers evaluated nutmeg’s antibacterial potential against three types of streptococcus bacteria.
+The results highlighted the potential effect of ethanol extracts from nutmeg as a natural agent that can be incorporated in oral care products.18

 Nutmeg Healthy Recipes:

-- Place sliced yams in a rectangular glass dish.
-Drizzle lightly with olive oil.
-Sprinkle with cinnamon and nutmeg.
-Drizzle with honey.
+- Place the sliced yams in a rectangular glass dish.
+Drizzle lightly with coconut oil and honey then sprinkle with cinnamon and nutmeg.
 Place in oven for 20 minutes.

 Nutmeg Fun Facts

-In spite of its time-intensive harvesting process, nutmeg imparts an incredible array of nutritional benefits such as manganese, copper, and magnesium, as well as antioxidants and volatile oils that can both soothe and stimulate the brain, relieve joint, muscular, and toothache pain, and provide antifungal, antidepressant, and gas-inhibitive functions.
+In spite of its time-intensive harvesting process, nutmeg imparts an incredible array of nutrients such as manganese, copper and magnesium, as well as antioxidants and volatile oils that may help improve your digestive function, fight against inflammation and reduce the risk for fungal or microbial infections.